Deposit for reservations 1 000 USD

 Arrival in the town of Mendoza.
 Bus transfer to a hotel.
-Acquaintance walks in the city, arranging all the necessary permits, checking gear.
-Hotel.
+Acquaintance walks in the city.
+Check of climbing equipment (with the guide).
+Overnight stay in the hotel

 Transfer to the entrance of Aconcagua Provincial Park (Laguna Horcones) and a hike to Confluencia (3300m, 4-5 hours).
 Camp.